 I am always tinkering with keywords and my process, it’s something I actually enjoy doing and I am becoming less and less reliant on using tools and switching to a more “obvious” system.

-I will be sharing more about this in my new Niche Site Facebook Page – head on over and join us.
+I will be sharing more about this in my Niche Site Facebook Group – head on over and join us.

 Fixing Broken Links

 One big thing I did was to perform a complete assessment of my site to find any products I was promoting that were no longer available on Amazon.
 As a user, it is annoying to click a link and find a product you can no longer buy, plus I won’t get any commissions.

 So I went through the entire site and fixed them all, some required replacement products and therefore new reviews writing, which was tedious but I managed to get through the entire site.

 I am looking into a better solution to find these products that are “Currently Unavailable” on Amazon as the solutions that are currently on offer either don’t fit the bill, don’t work or a buggy as hell.